carteralw/jenkins-exploration/README.md

 # jenkins-exploration
-exploring jenkins with scripts and stuff and more stuff
+exploring jenkins with scripts and stuff and more stuff and stuff